murphnomer/CSB340_CPUScheduler/Report.md

 ### Shortest Job First

 This algorithm is a variation of the above described Priority algorithm.
 The priority in this case is the length of the process job duration.
-As the title states the highest priority goes to the shortest duration.
-There is a preemptive and non-preemptive version.
-The algorithm in this report is the non-preemptive implementation.
+As the title states, the highest priority goes to the process with the shortest duration.
+The Shortest Job First algorithm can be implemented in either a preemptive or non-preemptive version.
+The algorithm in this project is the non-preemptive implementation.
+Shortest Job First improves slightly on the performance of FCFS, as processes with long runtimes do not block the CPU and starve shorter jobs for long periods.

-TODO: Mike add impementation details here

 ### Round-Robin